top of page

 Portraits of a Young Man 1485 & 1475

-His two Portraits of a Young Man --the center subject maybe a self-portrait of the artist himself--look out at the crowds with an air of bemused resignation.
+His two Portraits of a Young Man --the gentleman with a red cap may be a self-portrait of the artist himself--look out at the crowds with an air of bemused resignation.

 As markets expanded within and beyond Europe, a growing middle class (not peasants, not nobles, so in the middle) also took an interest in the arts, so portraits, historical events or classical subjects become more common.
 Artists might have specialized in specific subjects, and known for their specific styles, but they all trended towards greater physical and emotional naturalism.